 You are going to want to keep one color to the front of your work and one to the back.
 When you are working with two strands of yarn at the same time, if you switch color without paying attention to having one color stay to the front and one to the back, the yarn will twist on you.

-The best way for me to explain this to you is to have you watch the clip below: (Press the arrow to have it play.)
+The best way for me to explain this to you is to have you watch the video below (you can also click here to watch on YouTube.)

 Row 2: Bring the dark shade around the end of your work and continue crocheting over this strand.
 Work your first SC into the SC you just made of the row below.
 Then, work a DC into the next DC.
 Continue this alternating pattern and before you finish the 11th stitch, pull up the lighter shade to change colors.
 Now work the next 11 stitches with the new color, switching back to the darker shade in the 11th stitch.
 Finish alternating colors to the end of the row, chain one and turn.